HnZGaming/TorchAutoModerator/README.md

 ## Fork & Extend

 Feel free to fork and develop your own logic on top of this plugin under MIT license.

+## Bugfix & Feature Requests

+Submit an issue in GitHub or start a discussion in [TorchMonitor Discord](https://discord.gg/AaqdbWa3AP).